ddeutils/ddeutil-workflow/README.md

 ## :cookie: Configuration

-The main configuration that use to dynamic changing with your objective of this application.
+The main configuration that use to dynamic changing this workflow engine for your objective use environment variable only.
 If any configuration values do not set yet, it will use default value and do not raise any error to you.

 > [!IMPORTANT]
 > The config value that you will set on the environment should combine with